MSc Professional Engineering

 You may also be able to incorporate any prior certificated learning at an equivalent level which has not already contributed towards any other award.

-- £495 per module (you usually take 9 of these modules in total)
+- £550 per module (you usually take the equivalent of nine single modules)

 A masters degree using negotiated learning recognises the learning involved in completing work-based projects and staff development, and recognises learning that takes place at work.
 This allows you to be credited for what you are already learning and the contribution you are making to your organisation's success.